-UK tries to weaken EU climate and energy efficiency targets despite Brexit
+UK tries to weaken EU climate change targets despite Brexit

 On the very day Theresa May triggered Article 50, her government quietly issued another bold statement to Brussels.